 The PSSM subset includes all the metaclasses in the fUML subset Classification package and does not include any additional ones in this area.
 However, the fUML constraint fuml_operation_zero_or_one_method requires that a concrete Operation have a single associated method.
-This constraint is too restrictive for PSSM, because PSSM allows an Operation to be handled via a CallEvent trigger on a StateMachine Transition, in which case the Operation cannot have a method (see Error: Reference source not found).
-Therefore, the PSSM_Syntax::Constraints::Classification package imports all the constraints from the corresponding fUML package except for the zero_or_one_method constraint, which is replaced with the pssm_operation_has_at_most_one_method constraint (as shown in Figure 7.5 and formally defined in 7.4.2).
+This constraint is too restrictive for PSSM, because PSSM allows an Operation to be handled via a CallEvent trigger on a StateMachine Transition, in which case the Operation cannot have a method.
+Therefore, the PSSM_Syntax::Constraints::Classification package imports all the constraints from the corresponding fUML package except for the zero_or_one_method constraint, which is replaced with the pssm operation has at most one method constraint (as shown in Figure 7.5 and formally defined in 7.4.2).